‘WHAT IS YOUR FAVORITE WINE’?

-Yet just below the surface there is a serious struggle going on between the small mainly estate-bottled wines produced by small family businesses, often represented by quixotic wine importers who have more passion than business acumen and the more dominant corporate brands produced on a larger scale and backed by lots of corporate financing and even more marketing.
-The latter tend to be produced by a consistent formula to achieve very predictable results, often test-marketed by research and development teams.
+Just below the surface, there is a serious struggle going on between the small mainly estate-bottled wines produced by small family businesses, or represented by quixotic wine importers who have more passion than business acumen and the more dominant corporate brands produced on a larger scale and backed by lots of corporate financing and marketing.
+The latter tend to be produced by a consistent formula to achieve predictable results, often test-marketed by research and development teams.

 Typically these wines produced in this manner are good and deliver reliable results with a wine from Australia being similar to a wine from South America being similar to wine from California.
-Like all business decisions, the owners of these wineries or brands are looking for a return on their investment and often times make wine by a formula designed to achieve those results through high wine scores from the experts (another institution that I subscribed to religiously as a young enthusiast but eventually learned to detest.)
+Like all business decisions, the owners of these wineries or brands are looking for a return on their investment and often times make wine by a formula designed to achieve those results through high wine scores from the experts (another institution that I eventually learned to detest.)
 I suspect that many of these wineries would actually like to make wine differently but like all status quo the idea that “everyone else is doing it” and the fear of rejection is so high that it’s much safer to carry on as normal.

 As you may have guessed my passions lie with the other camp (and I suspect your curiosity and desire for authentic experience has brought you here as well.)
 The wine world is no different that the revolution that’s taking place with food in this country.
 Wines produced by small farmers and families and brought to you through quality reputable importers are always much more interesting than their larger counterparts.
 It’s like the difference between a meal produced for five people vs. one produced for a banquet of two hundred.
 (Granted that both chefs are talented and of equal experience.)
 The small one wins every time.